vercel/next.js/errors/middleware-upgrade-guide.md

 You should declare **one single Middleware file** in your application, which should be located at the root of the project directory (**not** inside of the `pages` directory), and named **without** an `_` prefix.
 Your Middleware file can still have either a `.ts` or `.js` extension.

 Middleware will be invoked for **every route in the app**, and a custom matcher can be used to define matching filters.
-The following is an example for a Middleware that triggers for `/about/*`, the custom matcher is defined in an exported config object:
+The following is an example for a Middleware that triggers for `/about/*` and `/dashboard/:path*`, the custom matcher is defined in an exported config object:

 ```typescript
 // middleware.ts